bcrowell/cm_invariants/README.md

 ==========

 The package is contained in the file cm_invariants.mac, which can be installed wherever you like.
-The code is distributed along with a test suite in the subdirectory named tests.
-To test your installation, do "make test".
+If you wish, you can test your installation by running the test suite, as described below.

 Basic use
 =========